Arnold-n/P1P2MQTT/README.md

 **More details on the P1P2-adapter circuit**

-This project strated with a separate adapter for the P1/P2 bus using an Arduino Uno (or other ATmega board) together with a HBS transceiver such as the MM1192/XL1192 HBS-Compatible Driver and Receiver (http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf) or the MAX22088/MAX22288 (https://www.maximintegrated.com/en/products/interface/transceivers/MAX22088.html or https://www.maximintegrated.com/en/products/interface/transceivers/MAX22288.html).
-The P1P2Serial library only supports some ATmega boards; it was tested on Arduino Uno and Arduino Mega2560.
-The library itself does not run on ESP devices as it requires the "timer input capture mode" of the ATmega to read and write the low-level signals.
+This project started with a separate adapter for the P1/P2 bus using an Arduino Uno together with a [MM1192 HBS transceiver](http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf), and later the XL1192 and the [MAX22088](https://www.maximintegrated.com/en/products/interface/transceivers/MAX22088.html).
+The P1P2Serial library only supports some ATmega boards; it was tested on Arduino Uno and (in an early stage) Arduino Mega2560.
+The library itself does not run on ESP devices as it requires the "timer input capture mode" of the ATmega to accurately read and write the low-level signals.

-The preferred circuit schematics (version 2) has galvanic isolation and an isolated DC-DC converter to power the MM1192/XL1192.
-A MAX22088 alternative is available, with galvanic isolation, without the DC-DC converter.
+The preferred adapter circuit for the MM1192/XL1192 has galvanic isolation and an isolated DC-DC converter to power the MM1192/XL1192.
+A MAX22088 alternative adapter is available, with galvanic isolation, without the DC-DC converter.

-The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the MM1007 (https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the XL1192 (http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
+The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the [MM1007](https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the [XL1192](http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
 Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noisy P1/P2 signal.
 This was due to the relatively high amplitude of signal and noise, and to the common-mode distortion of the signal in the initial version without galvanic isolation (likely due to capacitive leakage in the USB power supply for the Arduino).
 I had to make two modifications to resolve that: (1) both resistors between the MM1192 and the P1/P2 lines were changed from 33kOhm to 150kOhm; and (2) one 1.5 kOhm resistor was added between ground and P1, and one 1.5 kOhm resistor was added between ground and P2.
 A further modification, the addition of a 470pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
 Line termination (a 10uF capacitor and a 100-200Ohm resistor in series between P1 and P2) may also improve the quality of the incoming signal.

 XLSemi produces the XL1192 which looks like a direct clone of the MM1192.
 The XL1192 data sheet suggests that the specifications are the same, but they are not.
 The XL1192 has a higher voltage threshold on its input and a slightly lower (20% lower) voltage swing on its output channel.
 Using 75kOhm resistors instead of 150kOhm resistors on the input side of the XL1192 works perfect in my situation.

 If you want to power the bus (which is only needed if you want to communicate to a stand-alone controller which is disconnected from and thus not powered from the heat pump) you can do so by providing 15V to the bus over a 20mH inductor with a reasonably low internal resistance (for example 2 RLB1314-103KL 100mH/12ohm/100mA inductors in series), or by using the MAX22088 which supports bus-powered operation (see below for a link to MAX22088 schematics).

 Alternatively, you may build a circuit based on the newer MAX22088 IC from Maxim.
 The MAX22088 is powered directly from the P1/P2 bus (take care - we don't know how much power the bus may provide) and is able to power the Arduino Uno (max 70mA at Vcc=5V).
-PCB and schematic files for a MAX22088-based design are made available by Nicholas Roth at https://github.com/rothn/P1P2Adapter.
+PCB and schematic files for a MAX22088-based design are made [available](https://github.com/rothn/P1P2Adapter) by Nicholas Roth.
 This design does not provide galvanic isolation from the P1P2 bus, but that is OK if you connect only via WiFi or ethernet.

-The read part of the circuit can also be built using a few opamps as demonstrated by https://github.com/LenShustek/M-NET-Sniffer.
+The read part of the circuit can also be built using a few opamps as demonstrated by [Len Shustek](https://github.com/LenShustek/M-NET-Sniffer).

 **Below various set-ups using the Arduino-based P1P2-adapter are provided**

-(this section does not apply to the P1P2-ESP-interface, which has everything integrated on a single PCB)
+(this section describes DIY set-ups and does not apply to the P1P2-ESP-interface, which has everything integrated on a single PCB)

 ***MQTT or json over WiFi set-up using a P1P2Adapter shield, Arduino Uno and ESP8266***